xiabai84/aliyun-ecs-ai-sandbox/README.md

     Instance public ip: 47.91.22.33
 ```
 ### Check config.json file
-This python program will also generate or overwrite config.json, which stores informations for recreating instance.
-And it will also write the instance public ip address in "hosts" file (under playbook directory). ansible-playbook will use it to deploy everything you need automatically in your remote ECS instance.
+This python program will also generate or overwrite your local config.json file, which stores necessary informations for recreating instance.
+And it will also write your individual instance public ip address in "hosts" file (under playbook directory). ansible-playbook will use it to deploy everything you need automatically in your remote ECS instance.

 ### Setup your data science workbench with ansible-playbook
-My requirements.txt file contains ansible dependency, which means you can use command-line-tool ansible-playbook directly...
+The requirements.txt file contains ansible dependency, which means you can use command-line-tool ansible-playbook directly...
 1. Checking if ECS instance already exists

 ```